irishryoon/irishryoon.github.io/research.md

 ## multiscale feature detection via distributed topological data analysis

-I work in applications of topology to data science.
+For my PhD dissertation, I worked on applications of topology to data science.
 I used <b>cosheaves</b> and <b>spectral sequences</b> to compute <b>persistence</b> in a distributed manner.
 I applied such distributed computation to study <b>multi-density data</b> and recovered the information lost in persistence diagrams.

 For example, consider the following point cloud and its coresponding persistence diagram in dimension one.